WDNC: History

+What is now WDNC was first licensed June 19, 1928, as WRBT (1370 AM) in Wilmington, North Carolina, which changed its call sign to WRAM in 1931.
 Durham's first radio station went on the air in February 1934, when then-Mayor W.F.
-Carr and several investors saw the need for a radio station in what was then the state's 3rd-largest city.
-They bought Wilmington-based 1370 WRAM (formerly WRBT) and moved its license and equipment to studios in Durham atop the Washington Duke Hotel downtown at the corner of Corcoran and Chapel Hill Streets (later known as the Carolina and the Jack Tar Hotel; the structure was imploded in 1975).
+Carr and several investors saw the need for a radio station in what was then the state's third-largest city.
+They bought WRAM and moved its license and equipment to studios in Durham atop the Washington Duke Hotel downtown at the corner of Corcoran and Chapel Hill Streets (later known as the Carolina and the Jack Tar Hotel; the structure was imploded in 1975).
 The newly relocated station signed on with 100 watts at 1500 AM as CBS affiliate WDNC.
 In 1936, WDNC was purchased by the Herald-Sun Newspapers, publishers of the Durham Morning Herald and The Durham Sun.
 At this time, the station's studios were moved into the Herald-Sun's building at 138 East Chapel Hill Street, literally next door to the Washington Duke Hotel.
 In 1938, WDNC increased its power from 100 to 250 watts.

 The NARBA frequency realignment of 1941 saw the station relocate to 1490 AM.
 During this time, their antenna was located near present-day Forest Hills Park on South Street.
 WDNC's last broadcast from this site came on February 28, 1948.
 On the next day, which was Leap Day, WDNC abandoned its 1490 dial position and 250-watt signal for a new three-tower directional array on Shocoree Drive in western Durham which operated with 5,000 watts daytime and 1,000 watts nighttime at a new frequency on the other end of the dial, 620 AM.
 Leap Day 1948 turned out to be a very eventful day in Durham broadcasting history: As WDNC fired up their new, more powerful plant, they also signed on WDNC-FM, at 105.1 MHz.
 Making the day even more memorable was that WDNC's old 1490 dial position was immediately occupied by a new station, WSSB (now WDUR).

 In 1952, WDNC's parent company, the Herald-Sun Newspapers, applied to build a TV station in Durham on the city's newly allotted VHF channel 11.
 The owners of cross-town competitor WTIK had also applied for channel 11.
 The two parties later joined their efforts under the banner "Durham Broadcasting Enterprises" and signed on WTVD, channel 11 on September 2, 1954.
-In 1957, Durham Broadcasting sold WTVD to Albany, NY-based Capital Cities Broadcasting in 1957 (the same Capital Cities which bought the ABC TV network in the mid-1980s).
+In 1957, Durham Broadcasting sold WTVD to Albany, New York-based Capital Cities Broadcasting in 1957 (the same Capital Cities which bought the ABC TV network in the mid-1980s).